rnietoe/Training/docs/AWS/06-Management.md

 ## OpsWorks

-AWS OpsWorks implemet a **configuration management** system for automated deployment of instances, services and applications
+AWS OpsWorks implemets a **configuration management** system for automated deployment of instances, services and applications

 * OpsWorks **Stacks**: (default) collection of layers on-premises
 * OpsWorks for **Chef** Automate: cookbooks contain **recipes**/layers in the cloud
 * OpsWorks for **Puppet**: master servers with preconfigured **modules**/layers in the cloud

-pre-built layers

-* Ruby
-* PHP
-* Node.js
-* Java
-* Amazon RDS
-* HA Proxy
-* MySql
+Pre-built layers (Ruby, PHP, Node.js, Java, Amazon RDS, HA Proxy, MySql)

 ## EMR (Elastic MapReduce)

-web service that makes it easy to process large amounts of data efficiently, **mapping** the process to multiple processors to reduce **computing**.
+Process large amounts of data efficiently, **mapping** the process to multiple processors to reduce **computing**.
 Sample of **big data**

-clusters nodes:
+Clusters nodes:

 * **master**: coordinates job distribution and store logs by default
 * **core**: run tasks assigned by the master node and **store** data in the cluster
 * **task** (optional): runs only task that do not store data

-logs must be defined on cluster creation
+Logs must be defined on cluster creation

 [Export, Import, Query, and Join Tables in DynamoDB Using Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/EMRforDynamoDB.html)

 ## Systems Manager

-View and manage AWS resources in the cloud (EC2 fleets) or on premise (virtual machines)
+Manage AWS resources in the cloud (EC2 fleets) or on premise (virtual machines)

 ## SSM (Systems Manager) Parameter Store